Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Regularity of laws

-It is well-known from the works of Malliavin, Bismut, Kusuoka, Stroock and others \cite{Mal76,Bismut81,KSAMI,KSAMII,KSAMIII,Norr:86,Mal97SA,Nual:06} that when the driving noise $X$ is Brownian motion, one way of proving the smoothness of the law of $Z_T$ under H\"ormander's condition is to first show the invertibility of the ``reduced Malliavin matrix'' \footnote{This is a slight misnomer since our SDE is driven by fractional Brownian motion, rather than Brownian motion.
-One can actually rewrite the solution as a function of an underlying Brownian motion by making use of the representation \ref{e:repr}, but the associated Malliavin matrix has a slightly more complicated relation to $C_T$ than usual.
-Still, it will be useful to first obtain a bound on the inverse of $C_T$.} \begin{equ} C_T \eqdef \A_T \A_T^* = \int_{0}^T J_{0,s}^{-1} V(Z_s)\,V(Z_s)^*(J_{0,s}^{-1})^*~ds\;. \end{equ}
+It is well known from the works of Malliavin, Bismut, Kusuoka, Stroock and others~\cite{Mal76,Bismut81,KSAMI,KSAMII,KSAMIII,Norr86,Mal97SA,Nual06} that when the driving noise $X$ is Brownian motion, one way of proving the smoothness of the law of $Z_T$ under H\"ormander's condition is to first show the invertibility of the ``reduced Malliavin matrix''\footnote{This is a slight misnomer since our SDE is driven by fractional Brownian motion, rather than Brownian motion.
+One can actually rewrite the solution as a function of an underlying Brownian motion by making use of representation (\ref{erepr}), but the associated Malliavin matrix has a slightly more complicated relation to $C_T$ than usual.
+Still, it will be useful to first obtain a bound on the inverse of~$C_T$.}